-Committee, Risk Management Committee

-: 71 years old Age
+Committee.

-- Master in Production Management & Manufacturing Technology, University of Strathclyde, U.K.

-- Bachelor of Engineering (Mechanics) Chulalongkorn University

-- Curriculum of Director Accreditation Program of Institute of Director (IOD)

-Director Accreditation Program (DAP) 80/2009

-Director Certification Program (DCP) 198/2014
+- Master in Production Management & Manufacturing Technology, University of Strathclyde, U.K. - Bachelor of Engineering (Mechanics) Chulalongkorn University - Curriculum of Director Accreditation Program of Institute of Director (IOD) - Director Accreditation Program (DAP) 80/2009 - Director Certification Program (DCP) 198/2014

-Duration of Director: Member of the Board of Directors, Thai Agro Energy Public Company Limited capital.
+Duration of Director: Member of the Board of Directors, Thai Agro Energy Public Company Limited

-Number of Company's Share on December 31, 2019: 2,036,400 shares or 0.20 percent of the paid-up
+Number of Company's Share on December 31, 2020: 2,036,400 shares or 0.20 percent of the paid-up capital.

-The Punishment from the offense under The Securities Exchange Act B.E 2535 or the Derivatives Act B.E
+The Punishment from the offense under The Securities Exchange Act B.E 2535 or the Derivatives Act B.E 2546 in the 5 Preceding Years: None